 But changing a gem’s color isn’t the only effect heat treatment can have on a gemstone.
 It is also used to enhance the clarity of a gem.
-When stones aren’t totally transparent, heat may be able to dissolve the impurities which cause the lack of transparency.
-Another case where heat treatment is used is after irradiation treatment, where it serves the purpose of stabilizing and/or altering the initial color obtained by subjecting the stone to high energy radiation.
+When stones aren’t totally transparent, heat may be able to dissolve the impurities which causes the lack of transparency.
+Another case where heat treatment is used is after irradiation treatment, where it serves the purpose of stabilizing and/or altering the initial color obtained by subjecting the stone to high-energy radiation.

 Effects of Heat on Specific Gemstones

 Heat treatment of gemstones has been around since the invention of the written word.
 Ancient historical sources like Pliny mention the use of it and ancient jewelry containing heat-treated gemstones has been found.
 Writings throughout history further confirm the use of heat to enhance the appearance of gemstones.
 Examples of gemstones that were heated in our early history are carnelian (improving its color) and ruby (improving color and clarity).

 Let’s look at the history of heat treatment for specific gemstones.

 Heat treatment of amber has the purpose of removing the numerous tiny bubbles which often cloud the stone.
 The low temperature that is necessary for this enhancement (~150°C) would have made it an ultimate candidate for ancient gemstone treaters but Pliny, who devotes a chapter to the stone, doesn’t mention it at all.
 Wieslaw Giertowski does put the advent of amber heat treatment to classical times though, stating: